Penguin Highway: Manga

+In January 2024, Yen Press announced that they licensed the manga for English publication.
+They released all three volumes in a single omnibus on July 16, 2024.

 Anime film

 An anime film adaptation by Studio Colorido was announced on March 1, 2018.
 Hiroyasu Ishida serves as the director for the film, with Yōjirō Arai responsible for character design, Makoto Ueda writing the screenplay, and Umitarō Abe composing the music.
 The theme song is Good Night, performed by Hikaru Utada.

 The film premiered at Fantasia International Film Festival in Montreal on July 29, 2018.
 Toho released the film theatrically in Japan on August 17, 2018.
+It was released on Blu-ray and DVD in Japan on January 30, 2019.
 Fuji Creative is responsible for international distribution of the film.
 Anime Limited announced in July 2018 that they had acquired the film for distribution in the United Kingdom and Ireland, where it premiered at Scotland Loves Anime Glasgow on October 13, 2018, with a wider release in 2019.
 Eleven Arts announced that they would be distributing the film theatrically in North America, where it premiered at Crunchyroll Expo in San Jose on September 2, 2018, and a wider release on April 12, 2019.
 Madman Entertainment announced that they had acquired the film for distribution in Australia and New Zealand, where it premiered at Madman Anime Festival Melbourne on September 15, 2018, with a wider release premiering from November 8, 2018.
-The film was released on DVD, Blu-ray and Digital on August 6, 2019, from Shout!
+The film was released on DVD, Blu-ray and digital on August 6, 2019, from Shout!
 Factory.